metabase/metabase/docs/users-guide/10-metabot.md

 # Getting answers in Slack with Metabot

-You can already send data to Slack on  a set schedule via [Pulses](http://www.metabase.com/docs/latest/users-guide/07-pulses) but what about when you need an answer right now?.
+You can already send data to Slack on  a set schedule via [Pulses](http://www.metabase.com/docs/latest/users-guide/07-pulses) but what about when you need an answer right now?
 Say hello to Metabot.

-Metabot helps add context to conversations you’re having in Slack by letting you see results from Metabase as part of the conversation.
+Metabot helps add context to conversations you’re having in Slack by letting you insert results from Metabase.

 ## Connecting to Slack.
 To use Metabot with Slack you’ll first need to connect Metabase to your Slack with an API token.